nehaljwani/team.exiv2.org/book/IMaEA.md

 ```

 The bash tests have been rewritten in python.
 This was done because running bash scripts on windows is painful for most Visual Studio users.
 The following script is a prototype in the project proposal to replace the bash scripts.
-The implementation in tests/bash_tests/utils.py is considerably more complex as it has to emulate several system utilities including diff, md5sum, grep, xmllint and others.
-I am very grateful to Leo for the hard work he performed to port bash_tests to python.
+The implementation in tests/bash\_tests/utils.py is considerably more complex as it emulates several system utilities including diff, md5sum, grep, xmllint and others.
+I am very grateful to Leo for the hard work he performed to port bash\_tests to python.
 Thank You, Leo.

-The decision to convert bash scripts such as icc_test.sh to python was taken to achieve the following goals:
+The decision to convert bash scripts such as icc\_test.sh to python was taken to achieve the following goals:

 1. Cross Platform.
-2. Simpler design than tests/system_tests.py.
+2. Simpler design than tests/system\_tests.py.
 3. Can be introduced as time permits.
 4. No documentation changes!
 5. We know the test is identical because we do not touch data/test.out.